wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-v2-devquickstarts-dotnet-web.md

     }
 }

 // BUGBUG: Ending a session with the v2.0 endpoint is not yet supported.
-Here, we just end the session with the web app.
+Here, we just end the session with the web site.
 public void SignOut()
 {
     // Send an OpenID Connect sign-out request.